tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 You see the difference?

-Version B uses single quotes `'` to mark the pattern – that means it is a regular expression.
-Any character is expressed by `.*`.
+Version B uses single quotes `'` to mark a _regular expression pattern_.
+"Any character" is expressed by using `.*`.

-Globbing patterns in contrast use double quotes `"` and you can only use simple placeholders like `*`.
+_Globbing patterns_, in contrast use double quotes `"` and you can only use simple placeholders like `*`.

 If you know that difference, it's trivial – but if not, you can easily mix up the quotes and spend a sunny afternoon debugging your configuration.
-So now you are warned.
+Now you are warned.

-What is that `/glob` in the filter you may ask?
+"I  recognize `'/url'` in the config ...
+But What is that `'/glob'` in the filter you may ask?

 That directive represents the whole request string, including the method and path.
 It could stand for